Kimbriki Eco House and Garden

 Note the painted handrail.

-Birds eye view, close to completion
+Birds eye view,

 Kimbriki Eco House and Garden pond and aquaponics system stage 1 complete